 Define your core audience!

-You need to mindmap what type of audience you want to target, once you figure this out you will be able to write, engage and captivate those readers efficiently.
+You need to mindmap what type of audience you want to target, once you figure this out you will be able to write, engage, and captivate those readers efficiently.

-One thing that works great is to impersonate them, put yourself in their place, by doing this, you will identify the problems and find ways to solve them.
+One thing that works great is to impersonate them, put yourself in their place, by doing this, you will identify the problems, and find ways to solve them.

 #2 Tip – Set Your Keywords.

 Now that you have your blog rolling it’s time to start digging for some keywords.
-This is the word or sentences that people will type on search engines to find what they are looking for.
+This is the word or sentence that people will type on search engines to find what they are looking for.